shewa12/easy-poll/readme.txt

 Answer: Yes

-= Can I create a schedule poll
+= Can I create a schedule poll?

 Answer: Yes, you can set poll start & expiration date with any specific timezone

+= On the front-end Poll showing 404 not found =

+Answer: Make your website permalink is set to post name.
+If not so, set it & update permalink.

 === Screenshots ===